 NBA Playoffs: Suns' Starting Lineup Against Clippers

-The lineup can be seen in a post that is embedded below from FantasyLabs NBA.
+The full lineup can be seen in a Tweet embedded below from FantasyLabs NBA.

-The Phoenix Suns are 1-point favorites over the Los Angeles Clippers for Game 4 on Saturday, according to FanDuel.
+The Phoenix Suns are 7-point favorites over the Los Angeles Clippers on Monday night in Game 5, according to FanDuel.

 More on the Los Angeles Clippers and the series can be read here.